Dym077/Sea-dominion/README.md

 ## Known Bugs
-- The game says "You lost!
-All Your ships have been sunk", after only three attempts.
+- No current bugs known.

 ## Fixed Bugs
+- Game declares Game Over after only 3 attempts, and throws message "You lost!
+All Your ships have been sunk".
+- Game updates computer's score after player's attempts, leading to the Game Over situation.
 ## Deployment
--
+- This project was deployed using Heroku.

 ## Credits
 - ![Battleship game Python](https://github.com/SaraabbasiNZ/battleship-game-python/blob/main/run.py) This project was a great help for me to understand how the code logic works and how to operate the functions inside it.